User management

 ExternalAuditSeverity

-Syslog severity to be used in audit log records sent to external server.
+Syslog severity to be used in audit log records sent to the external server.

 5